 Hurricane movement is guided by surface winds.
 As we will see in the examples given, the Atlantic hurricanes travel west or northwest across the Atlantic and then recurve to the north and then northeast.
 This curvature is dictated by the Coriolis effect, which is caused by the Earth’s rotation.
 This pattern also occurs in the northern Pacific.
 Although these are predictable patterns, each storm has a unique path and there is great variation depending upon the atmospheric conditions near the storm, which act as steering forces.
 As we will see later wind movements are a function of atmospheric pressure, with storms basically moving around high pressure systems and towards low pressure systems.

 Nevertheless, the patterns made by the historic tracks seen in the animation below show how the storms generally follow certain rules.
 This predictability aids in forecasting the paths using satellite data and numerical modeling.

 The cyclone’s interaction with the ocean’s surface has an effect of reducing the surface temperatures of the ocean.
 Once the storm approaches land, it encounters shallower water and begins interacting with coastal features.
-Friction and loss of the warm water “fuel” removes energy from the system, and it will dissipate once over land.
-It is at the ocean-land interface that the storm surge, which builds with the storm in the ocean, creates a tremendous hazard for those living at the coast.
+Friction and loss of the warm water “fuel” remove energy from the system, and it will dissipate once over land.
+It is at the ocean-land interface that the storm surge, which builds with the storm in the ocean, creates a tremendous hazard for those living on the coast.